Gertrude Benham

-Gertrude Emily Benham known as Truda Benham (July 1867– February 1938) was an English explorer and mountaineer.
+Gertrude Emily Benham known as Truda Benham (29 July 1867– February 1938) was an English explorer and mountaineer, who climbed over 300 mountains.
+She was the first woman to climb Mt.
+Kilimanjaro.

-She went on to climb mountains on almost every continent.
-Benham was also an intrepid hiker and walked from Valparaiso, Chile, to Buenos Aires, Argentina.
+She climbed mountains on almost every continent and was an intrepid hiker, walking from Valparaiso, Chile, to Buenos Aires, Argentina.
 She went on to hike across Kenya, and traverse Africa on foot.

-Benham also drew as she travelled, and her drawings were later used in mapping the countries she explored.
-Benham always traveled alone or with native guides, spending less than 250 British pounds a year.
+Benham drew as she travelled, and her drawings were later used in mapping the countries she explored.
+Benham always travelled alone or with indigenous or local guides, spending less than £250 (pounds sterling) a year.
 In 1916, she was named a fellow of the Royal Geographical Society.
-Throughout her life, she climbed more than 300 mountains.
-Notably, she was the first woman to climb Mt.
-Kilimanjaro.

 Truda Peaks, one of the summits of Mount Rogers in Glacier National Park, in the Selkirk Mountains of British Columbia, Canada, are named in her honour.
 Her climbing boots are on display in the Plymouth City Museum and Art Gallery.

 Life

-Benham was born in London, she was the youngest of six children born to Frank who was the son of John Lee Benham and Emily (born Lucas) whose father was a brewer.
-The successful family business, Benham and Sons Ltd, established by John Lee Benham moved into making stoves and cooking equipment.
-Her father took her on alpine climbing holidays each year and she became an experience mountaineer.
-She had in time to care for her parents but she managed to climb 130 mountains before her father died in 1891 and her mother in 1903.
+Gertrude Emily Benham was born on 29 July 1867 in Marylebone, London, the youngest of six children of Emily (nee Lucas) and Frank Benham.
+Her maternal grandfather was a brewer.
+The successful family ironmongery business, Benham and Sons Ltd, established by her paternal grandfather John Lee Benham, moved into making stoves and cooking equipment.
+Her father took her on alpine climbing holidays each year and she became an experienced mountaineer.
+She had in time to care for her parents, but she managed to climb 130 mountains before her father died in 1891 and her mother in 1903.
 She had an inheritance that allowed her to choose her occupation and she chose travelling and mountaineering.